1st Midlothian Artillery Volunteers: Somme

 The division returned to the front in October for the Battle of the Ancre Heights, the final series of actions of the Somme Offensive.
-A mass of guns was assembled, with the artillery of no less than eight divisions and eight heavy artillery groups supporting 51st (H) Division's attack on Beaumont-Hamel, which had been an uncaptured objective on the first day of the offensive on 1 July.
+A mass of guns was assembled, with the artillery of no less than eight divisions and eight heavy artillery groups supporting 51st (Highland) Division's attack on Beaumont-Hamel, which had been an uncaptured objective on the first day of the offensive on 1 July.
 The operation was planned for 24 October, and the batteries began firing to cut the barbed wire on 20 October, but it was postponed several times because of bad weather.
 Eventually 13 November was chosen.
 H hour was 05.45, when the 18-pounders started a Creeping barrage (a recent innovation) moving in front of the infantry at 100 yd every five minutes.
 A quarter of the 18-pounders deliberately fired 100 yd short of the barrage line – this would have suppressed German outposts sheltering in shell craters in No man's land.
 The attack was helped by a dense fog, which screened the infantry from retaliatory shellfire as they struggled through the mud towards their objectives.
 The barrage halted for an hour on the first objective before moving on.
 Some of the infantry were held up by machine guns in the notorious 'Y Ravine', which had caused so much trouble on 1 July, but reserves were employed and both attacking brigades had reached the third German trench line (the Purple Line) by 07.50.
 The Green Line was next taken, but the fourth wave of attackers lost the barrage on their way to the final (Yellow) objectives and had to pull back to the Green Line to consolidate a position in captured trenches.
 Beaumont Hamel had finally fallen, and 51st (Highland) Division had gone some way to shaking off the 'Harper's Duds' slur.

 Disbandment

-On 18 November 1916 CCLX Bde was joined by the newly-formed 535 (H) Bty from the UK, which became C (H) Bty.
+On 18 November 1916 CCLX Bde was joined by the newly formed 535 (H) Bty from the UK, which became C (H) Bty.
 However, on 28 January 1917 CCLX Bde was broken up and its batteries distributed as follows: